Course Descriptions

 DHBS 4402 Clinical Seminar IV (1 Credit)

-1 credit hours (2 lec.)
-This course will provide an opportunity for the student to clarify values and discuss treatment of special needs patients.
-The student will discuss professional ethics, laws governing the practice of dentistry and dental hygiene, malpractice, and liability.
+This course professional ethics, laws governing the practice of dentistry and dental hygiene, malpractice, and liability.
 Letter Graded

-DHBS 4403 Community Dental Hlth Practice (2 Credits)
+DHBS 4403 Community Dental Health Practice (2 Credits)

 DHBS 4406 Applied Oral Pathology (1 Credit)